acwatt/beecensus/README.md

 We will use GitHub issues to keep track of tasks (as layed out in Kellogg's RA Manual) and branching, commits, and comments on commits to communicate.
-This may sound like a lot to learn but speeds up communication and production in major ways.
+This may sound like a lot to learn but it speeds up communication and production in major ways.
 Within code, we can use `TODO:` comments to leave ourselves notes on what is left to do in a specific script.